Spathiphyllum is a genus of about 40 species, including among others and the Spathiphyllum wallisii or Peace Lily.

 Peace Lily (Spathiphyllum wallisii) – Description and Uses

 Spathiphyllum wallisii is a perennial, evergreen rhizomatous herbaceous flower plant of spherical shape and upright in form.
-Its extremely attractive foliage is symmetrical, of medium texture and density.
+Its extremely attractive foliage is symmetrical, of coarse texture and moderate density.
 If it is planted on the garden soil it shows remarkable spreading growth, covering spaces.

 Peace Lily (Spathiphyllum wallisii) - Botanical Description